Amit123842395/Amit-Lowe/README.md

 #### Classes: Artifical Intelligence, Data Management & Analysis, Honors Calculus III, Ordinary Differential Equations*

 #### Bitcoin Predictive Model:
-Used a number of financial indicators to predict the price of Bitcoin.
-This current model is monetizable (not for any large sum) so it will not be presented in full.
-That being said, I am happy to answer any questions in person.
+Used a number of financial indicators to predict the price of Bitcoin, and was able to monetize the model using short-term prediction markets.
+These markets have changed so the model is not profitable anymore.

 #### NFL Predictive Model:
 The hope is to create a monetizable model and I am working on this with a friend, so this will not be presented in full.
 That being said, I am happy to answer any questions in person.